strohs/visual-pathfinding-algorithms/README.md

 * Depth First Search - Like BFS, I'm using a standard depth first search that ignores cell weights (except for obstacle cells).
 As new cells are encountered they are pushed onto a stack and then popped off.
 This causes the cells to be explored as far as possible before backtracking.
-When visualized with this application, it will appear that cells are being explored column by column.
-I've included it mainly for comparison purposes.
+When visualized with this application, it will appear as if cells are being explored column by column.
+I've included it mainly for demonstration purposes.